SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/03-Strings.md

 You have to **replace** the character with the missing part (underscore) from the first string and **compare** the result with the second string.

-If they are equals you should print `Matched`, otherwise print `Not Matched`.
+If they are equal you should print `Matched`, otherwise print `Not Matched`.

 # Example